Holman rule

 William S. Holman of Indiana originated the Holman rule in 1876.

 The Holman rule is a rule in the United States House of Representatives that allows amendments to appropriations legislation that would reduce the salary of or fire specific federal employees, or cut a specific program.
-The rule, named after Democrat politician William S. Holman, had previous versions in effect from 1876 to 1895 and again from 1911 to 1983.
+The rule, named after Democratic politician William S. Holman, had previous versions in effect from 1876 to 1895 and again from 1911 to 1983.

 It was reinstated for the Republican-controlled 115th Congress from 2017 to 2019, and several amendments were proposed that progressed to a vote of the full House, but none were adopted.
 The rule was rescinded once more at the beginning of the 116th Congress upon Democrats taking control of the chamber, and was restored once Republicans retook the House majority for the 118th Congress in 2023.

 Effects

 The rule is an exception to the prohibition against provisions in appropriations legislation that change existing law, and to the distinction between appropriations and authorization legislation.
 Prior to the rule's reinstatement in 2017, cuts could be made to agencies broadly, but not to specific programs or employees, and it appeared never to have been used to cut a specific worker's salary with the intent of incentivizing them to quit.
 The rule cannot be used if the reductions are contingent on other events, or to give broad authority to agency heads to fire workers.

 The constitutionality of bills passed under the Holman rule has been questioned by legal scholars in light of the U.S. Supreme Court's ruling in United States v.
 Lovett (1946).
 That case dealt with an act of Congress, passed during the Red Scare's McCarthyism, that defunded the salaries of 39 employees accused of having Communist sympathies.
 The Court held that, under these circumstances, the Act was no "mere appropriation measure", but was effectively a bill of attainder prohibited by Article I, Section 9, of the Constitution.